Avenida Rio Branco

 Rio Branco Avenue (Avenida Rio Branco), formerly Avenida Central, is a major road in downtown Rio de Janeiro.
 It was built as the leading brand of the urban reform carried out by the mayor Pereira Passos in early 20th century.

 It is one of the main thoroughfares of the city, being the scene of many important events.

+In 2016, a 600-meter stretch of the avenue was permanently closed to vehicular traffic, and the Boulevard Luiz Severiano Ribeiro was built in its place.
+The promenade features 35 trees, 1,620 square meters of green spaces, bicycle racks, 70 benches, and renewed lighting.